-Vegetation coverage along the proposed pipe laying alignment and in the location of other associates infrastructures of pipe line network are minimal.
-For temporary storage of generated waste from construction site, a total 20 sqm. vacant place would be identifying nearby the siteand accumulated waste would be disposed regularly in the designated waste dumping area by contractor.
+Vegetation coverage along the proposed pipe laying alignment and in the location of other associates' infrastructures of pipe line networks is minimal.
+For temporary storage of generated waste from construction site, a total 20 sqm vacant place would be identifying nearby the site and accumulated waste would be disposed regularly in the designated waste dumping area by contractor.
 Depends on availability of getting vacant land nearby the site, contractor will arrange adequate and suitable place for equipment yard.

-Possibility of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors:

-(High/Medium/Low with explanation)
+Possibility of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors: (High/Medium/Low with explanation)

-Low.Trenches for laying of pipelines will be required.
-These can potentially store stagnant water for short period of time during and after rain events.This stagnant water may cause of spreading mosquito breeding in camp area as well as contact with the stagnant water also may spreads different types of waterbornediseases in study area peoples in small extent.
+Low.
+Trenches for laying of pipelines will be required.
+These can potentially store stagnant water for short period of time during and after rain events.
+This stagnant water may cause of spreading mosquito breeding in camp area as well as contact with the stagnant water also may spreads different types of water borne diseases in study area peoples in small extent.

-Disturbance or modification of existing drainage channels(rivers, canals) or surface water bodies (wetlands, marshes): (High/Medium/Low with description)
+Disturbance or modification of existing drainage channels (rivers, canals) or surface water bodies (wetlands, marshes): (High/Medium/Low with description)

-Low.Natural existing drainage channel not found close to the sub-project area.
-Manmadepuccadrainage channel found close to the sub-project area.
-Impact on this drainage channel minimal because unless dispose of waste into the nearby pucca drain there will be no chance of contaminate the drain water as well as clogged the drainage network.
+Low.
+In few places along the proposed pipe line pucca drains are observed.
+Impact on this drainage channels minimal because unless dispose of waste into the drains there will be no chance of contaminate the drain water as well as clogged the drainage network.